unartig/sepsis_osc/typst/main_thesis.typ

 ) <fig:ensemble>

 Every ensemble in @fig:ensemble shows decoherence for early time-points, which is expected for randomly initialized variables, but changes relatively fast through a transient phase $t in [0.0, 200]$ into systematic stable behavior.
-The stable states align with the observations made for @fig:snap, configuration A has, besides small jitter, mostly synchronized frequencies $s^ot tilde(=) 0$.
+The stable states align with the observations made for @fig:snap, configuration A has, besides small jitter, mostly synchronized frequencies $s^ot approx 0$.
-Also the phases of configuration A are mostly synchronized with $R^ot tilde(=) 1$, only two initializations show decoherence and are oscillating between weak clustering and almost full incoherence.
+Also the phases of configuration A are mostly synchronized with $R^ot approx 1$, only two initializations show decoherence and are oscillating between weak clustering and almost full incoherence.
 Medically this can be interpreted as a low risk of a dysregulated host response for an otherwise healthy response to the initial cytokine activation.
 For configuration B the amount of incoherence inside the ensemble is clearly visible, with $s^ot$ being positive and some more ensemble members exhibiting clustering, indicated by a Kuramoto Order Parameter slightly less than $1$.
 In configuration C the incoherence is even more prominent, larger $s^ot$ and some ensemble members evolving into a splay state, i.e. $R^ot=0$.